-If you take more Perindopril Tablets than you should
+If you take more perindopril than you should

-If you have taken too many tablets, contact your nearest hospital accident and emergency department or tell your doctor immediately.
+If you take too many tablets, contact your nearest accident and emergency department if you have taken too high a dose.

 The most likely effect in case of overdose is low blood pressure which can make you feel dizzy or faint.
 If this happens, lying down with the legs raised can help.

-If you forget to take Perindopril Tablets
+If you forget to take perindopril

 It is important to take your medicine every day as regular treatment works better.
-However, if you forget to take a dose of Perindopril Tablets, take the next dose at the usual time.
+However, if you forget to take a dose of Perindopril, take the next dose at the usual time.
 Do not take a double dose to make up for a forgotten dose.